maxint-rd/TM16xx/README.md

 - Basic functionality in base class for a uniform API.
 - Reduced required RAM memory by using PROGMEM fonts.
 - Separate classes for LED matrix and advanced LED display support.
-- Simple display of text and numbers on 7-segment displays using familiar print() and println() methods.
+- Simple display of text and numbers on 7-segment and 14-segment displays using familiar print() and println() methods.
+- Support for combining multiple 7-segment and 14-segment display modules into one large display.
 - Support for the Adafruit GFX graphics library for advanced graphics on a LED matrix.
-- Support for combining multiple modules into one large Adafruit GFX matrix.
+- Support for combining multiple matrix modules into one large Adafruit GFX matrix.
-- Support for scanning all possible keys (K1, K2 and K3 lines) on TM1638.
-- Full support for QYF-TM1638 module (8 digit common anode LED display and 4x4 keypad)
-- Support for TM1638 in Anode Mode (10 digit common anode LED 8 segment display) [TM1638Anode.h]
 - Support for TM1620 (thanks @eddwhite)
 - Support for TM1628.
 Note: TM1628 can be used in 10x7 - 13x4 display modes.
 - Support for TM1630 (thanks @tokuhira)
 - Support for TM1637.
 Note: TM1637 does not support simultaneous button presses.
   (Method derived from [TM1637 library](https://github.com/avishorp/TM1637) but using pins in standard output mode when writing).
+- Support for scanning all possible keys (K1, K2 and K3 lines) on TM1638.
+- Full support for QYF-TM1638 module (8 digit common anode LED display and 4x4 keypad)
+- Support for TM1638 in Anode Mode (10 digit common anode LED 8 segment display) (see [TM1638Anode.h](/src/TM1638Anode.h))
+- Support for TM1640 in Anode Mode (8 digit common anode LED 16 segment display) (see [TM1640Anode.h](/src/TM1640Anode.h))
 - Support for TM1650.
 Note: TM1650 can be used in 8x4 or 7x4 display mode.
 Datasheet fully translated.
 - Support for TM1668.
 Note: TM1668 can be used in 10x7 - 13x4 display modes.
 Datasheet partly translated.
 - Support for release, click, doubleclick and long press button detection using callback functions.